-Just make sure you have the answer key, some places sell the answer key separately (nasty!).
+Just make sure you have the answer key, as some places offer free practice for the listening test but sell the answer key separately (nasty!).

-The Cambridge practice tests are also written by the same professionals who write the official exams.
+The Cambridge practice tests are the best for IELTS practice as they are also written by the same professionals who write the official exams.
 You cannot go wrong!

 Sit down with an exam and go to the answers first.
-Deduce and reverse engineer, find the fragments that contain the answers.
+Deduce and reverse engineer, which means to find the fragments that contain the answers.

-Work out how the questions are asked, the styles and the formats.
+Work out how the questions on the practice tests are asked, the styles and the test format.